How To Take Really Good Photos

 By learning how to take good photos you’ll find yourself doing just that.

-Just because Bob’s doing it doesn’t mean you should as well.
+Please remember, just because Bob’s doing it, doesn’t mean you should as well.

 About To Travel?

-But if you’re not actively trying to improve the quality of your photos on the desktop then the need to be able to achieve good photography results, in camera, becomes even more important.
+Needless to say, if you’re not actively trying to improve the quality of your photos on the desktop, then the need to achieve good photos, in camera, becomes even more important.

 You can do so in the following ways: